Daemen chair honored as ‘Social Worker of the Year’

 - Graduate Students

-Bessel serves as an associate professor, MSW program director, and chair of the Sociology and Social Work Department at Daemen College.
+Bessel serves as an associate professor, MSW program director, and chair of the Sociology and Social Work Department at Daemen University.

 In her roles, she is responsible for establishing program vision and policy; determining curriculum content; allocating program resources; and advising, instructing, and assessing students in conjunction with faculty.